USAFA-ECE/ece281-book/book/ICE/ICE1.md

 - Connect the switch 1 output to pin 1 on the 74LS08.
 - Connect the switch 2 output to pin 2 on the 74LS08.

 Next, we will connect the 74LS08 AND chip to the 74LS86 XOR chip.
-Please note -- these will be connected on the same node as the switch outputs.

 - Connect pin 1 (A) of the 74LS08 to pin 1 of the 74LS86.
 - Connect pin 2 (B) of the 74LS08 to pin 2 of the 74LS86.